MathiasHolmstrom/player-performance-ratings/README.md

 # player-performance-ratings

-Framework designed to predict outcomes in sports games using player-based ratings.
+Framework designed to predict outcomes in sports games using player-based ratings or other forms of engineered features such as rolling means.
 Ratings can be used to predict game-winner, but also other outcomes such as total points scored, total yards gained, etc.

 ## Installation